The Britons: History

-They also published anti-Semitic books including a translation, allegedly by Victor E. Marsden, of The Protocols of the Elders of Zion.
+They also published antisemitic books including a translation, allegedly by Victor E. Marsden, of The Protocols of the Elders of Zion.
 It has been observed that Marsden had died on 28 October 1920; the Britons ceased publication of the first imprint which Norman Cohn states came out in 1921.
 However, the earliest imprint bearing the name of Marsden held by the British Library is dated 1922 and whose online catalogue shows that it was imprinted by the Britons Publishing Society.
 No scholarly work exists on Marsden, a one-time correspondent for The Morning Post, and there has not yet been an accounting of how precisely his name came to be associated with the publication of The Protocols.
 In August 1921, the text was conclusively exposed by Philip Graves of The Times as plagiarism.
 The translation used was made by George Shanks for Eyre & Spottiswoode.
 Researcher Nick Toczek claims that for the sum of £30, The Britons purchased a set of printing plates and the publishing rights to The Jewish Peril: The Protocols of the Learned Elders of Zion from that company.
 The Britons continued to publish and sell The Protocols for the rest of their existence, eventually producing 85 editions.
-Known from 1922 onwards as the Britons Publishing Company, this separate publishing arm produced material for such groups as the British Union of Fascists and other UK anti-Semitic and fascist organizations until 1975.
+Known from 1922 onwards as the Britons Publishing Company, this separate publishing arm produced material for such groups as the British Union of Fascists and other UK antisemitic and fascist organizations until 1975.

-Short of funding, The Britons was little more than the board of the publishing "house" after Clarke's death in 1931, soon run by solicitor James D. Dell until 1949.
+Short of funding, the Britons was little more than the board of the publishing "house" after Clarke's death in 1931, soon run by solicitor James D. Dell until 1949.
 It was largely inactive during the Second World War.
 It was later revived first by Anthony Gittens and then by A. F. X. Baron.
-The board launched a new anti-Semitic, far-right publication Free Britain, which featured contributions from Arnold Leese and Colin Jordan, but was largely defunct as a political organization by the 1950s.
+The board launched a new antisemitic, far-right publication Free Britain, which featured contributions from Arnold Leese and Colin Jordan, but was largely defunct as a political organization by the 1950s.